 Based on comments to the fox posts, people are, mostly, enchanted.
 Here are a few from NextDoor:

 “We do have foxes in Berkeley… just didn’t know they were in the flats.”

 Someone reported seeing a fox at 10 p.m. in late October on California near Cedar.
 “The fox was in this pretty garden w/ succulents, it saw me and ran into a driveway nearby.”

-Someone else posted a video of a fox pair near Delaware Avenue and McGee Avenue (video courtesy Karin Moore):
+Someone else posted a video of a fox pair near Delaware Avenue and McGee Avenue (video courtesy of Karin Moore):

-Smaller than coyotes, larger than cats, grey foxes are native to California, including the Bay Area.
+Smaller than coyotes, larger than cats, gray foxes are native to California, including the Bay Area.
 Over the years, fox sightings in suburban Bay Area neighborhoods have increased, wildlife experts say.
 Though they’re not sure if this means there are actually more foxes in these areas, or if people are reporting them more, especially given the explosion of social media.

 Foxes in suburban-urban areas aren’t really surprising, said Steve Bobzien, ecological services coordinator for the East Bay Regional Park District (EBRP).

 Foxes follow water, he said.
 Not only to drink, but for the rich ecosystem of food as well as brush to hide in.
 And in dry times such as at the end of summer, they’ll be more adventurous in this pursuit.
-“Grey fox are closely associated with riparian areas.
+“Gray fox are closely associated with riparian areas.
 They’re really closely associated with the stream corridors.
 They follow where the water is.”